What is an isolated agent environment?

 State persists with one agent identity

-Persistent state and snapshots are easier to reason about when one environment maps to one agent identity.
+Persistent state is easier to reason about when one environment maps to one agent identity.
+Files, packages, and artifacts belong to a specific agent, not a shared pool.

 Sandbox Vocabulary